 Dental assistants greatly increase the efficiency of the dentist in the delivery of quality oral health care and are valuable members of the dental care team.
 If you have strong communication skills, enjoy working with your hands as well as your mind and want a career with responsibility, dental assisting is for you.
+What does a dental assistant do?
+Read on to find out the answer to that question

 The duties of a dental assistant are among the most comprehensive and varied in the dental office.
 The dental assistant performs many tasks requiring both interpersonal and technical skills.
 Although state regulations vary, responsibilities may include: